Case Studies

 Thankfully, UGC breeds UGC.
 Once you start implementing it within your strategy, you’re sure to hit a goldmine of new followers for your feed, all without needlessly spammy posts.

-Check out how wildly popular watch brand, Cluse, uses its #CLUSE hashtag to simultaneously promote their products and leverage a user-submitted photo to encourage new photos from their followers:
+Check out how wildly popular watch brand Cluse uses its #CLUSE hashtag to simultaneously promote its products and leverage a user-submitted photo to encourage new photos from their followers:

 If we delve into the images posted via the hashtag, it’s clear that fans are responding in the form of customer content.